Hanging By A Thread

 He roped up, ventured up the first pitch in the dark, and carefully lowered me to the ground, as I tried desperately to hold steady and keep the broken

 bones in my back from jostling and damaging my spinal cord.

 Three hours after the fall, I was on the ground.
 Within another hour, a helicopter arrived and a paramedic and flight nurses met us at the base of the climb.

 A needle full of ketamine in my arm, I was certain I was experiencing death.
 It was a kaleidoscope reality I couldn’t make sense of.
 To my surprise, I opened my eyes to find that I had, in fact, not died.
 I was naked on an operating table with 10 heads floating above me, moving my body and asking questions I could understand, but I couldn’t move my mouth to respond.

 I had sustained a broken back, pelvis, sacrum and arm, a dislocated wrist, and nerve damage.
 I spent the next 33 days in three different hospitals, staring up at the same off-white, gray-flecked ceiling tiles.
 The weeks and months that followed the accident were hard, and they still are.
 But in more ways, they are beautiful.
 Each day is full of introspection and humility.

 It would make for a better story if I could tell you that the accident sparked a fiery romance.
 But sometimes life gets in the way.
 I can tell you that I woke up in my hospital bed to find Kelsey and all my other friends from the desert by my side.

-As he continues to recover, Craig Gorder is transitioning from Washington State to Bend, Oregon, to work as an EMT and continue taking prereqs for nursing.
+Craig Gorder—as he continues to recover—is transitioning from Washington State to Bend, Oregon, to work as an EMT and continue taking prereqs for nursing.
 When not injured, he splits most of his time between Yosemite and Indian Creek.